 Herbs are little miracles, little gifts from above.

-In a house with 4 kids from ages 1-9 it goes without saying that injuries happen.
+In a house, with 5 kids from ages 1-12, it goes without saying that injuries happen.
 Almost daily I have a kid running inside with a tear-streaked face, crying.
-Whether falling and scraping and arm while tree climbing or riding a bike and falling, or lord knows a hurt foot cause we never wear shoes!
-So with a big drawer full of band-aids and some mom made “super-hero cream” (that’s what we call it, and it works, the name alone-instant pain relief), I mend the injury and they return to childhood wildness.
+Whether scraping an arm while tree climbing or riding a bike and falling or lord knows a hurt foot cause we never wear shoes!
+So with a big drawer full of band-aids and some mom-made “super-hero cream” (that’s what we call it, and it works, the name alone-instant pain relief), I mend the injury and they return to childhood wildness.

-- calendula infused olive oil- (on how to make this check here).
-This is a wonderful plant, both for it’s amazing healing properties and for its companion planting strengths.
-Calendula is both antiseptic and anti inflammatory.
-Secondly olive oil is a great oil for the body it is very moisturizing and it packed full of good fats, essential fatty acids, vitamins, minerals and proteins that are particularly good for the skin, and is even safe for sensitive skin and is helpful at soothing and healing eczema and psoriasis.
+- calendula infused olive oil- (more on how to make this check here).
+Calendula is a wonderful plant, both for its amazing healing properties and for its companion planting strengths.
+Calendula is both antiseptic and anti-inflammatory.
+Secondly, olive oil is a great oil for the body it is very moisturizing and it is packed full of good fats, essential fatty acids, vitamins, minerals, and proteins that are particularly good for the skin, and is even safe for sensitive skin and is helpful at soothing and healing eczema and psoriasis.

-- comfrey infused coconut oil- comfrey another amazing herb, also for many reasons.
+- comfrey infused coconut oil- comfrey is another amazing herb, also for many reasons.
 One of those is the fact comfrey has been used for centuries and is known for actually healing broken bones faster.
-This is due to its ability to speed cell production.
-Also the coconut oil is another amazing oil, with no short list of qualities.
-And is praised from everything’s from hair and skin benefits to internal healing.
+This is due to its ability to speed up cell production.
+Coconut oil is another amazing oil, with no short list of qualities.
+And is praised for everything from hair and skin benefits to internal healing.

 - Shea butter- moisturizing and a skin protectant, full of helpful nutrients.